 She was interested in copper-infused sheets as well, saying they would be “great for back acne.”
 Halaas was intrigued by a study that found “a statistically significant cosmetic effect” from using the copper-infused pillowcases for a month.
 While she didn’t think the linens would ever replace plastic surgery, she says they might compete with facial creams in terms of effectiveness.
 Dermatologist Joshua Zeichner told Allure that “copper is an essential cofactor needed for skin health.”
 He explains that our cells use copper to produce collagen and elastin, as well as hyaluronic acid–the substance that plumps skin and leaves our faces looking fresh.

 Copper isn’t the only metal to meet the mattress.
 Silver pillowcases make many of the same claims.
 Zeichner agrees that since silver is “anti-inflammatory, antimicrobial, and has wound-healing properties,” it makes sense that the pillowcases would be good for your skin.
 Since we spend so much time in our beds, our pillowcases tend to build up a layer of gunk and critters.
 Silver is thought to ward off bacteria and help with skin health.
-As a bonus?
-These heavy metal covers are durable, so you’ll definitely get your money’s worth through multiple washes.

 Proper Care for Better Rest